Why Drones Are Necessary

 The drone is stumpier than the queen.
 He has a thick abdomen and long legs, though you can’t tell that so easily because his stomach hides them.

-His stomach is more of a box shape, but his head is very round.
+His stomach is more of a box shape than workers or the queen and his head is very round.
 Because of the round shape of his head, his eyes seem closer.

 Drones have much larger eyes, which is their most distinguishing factor.
 A drone’s wings are also very large and cover his stomach completely.